ROS-PROJECT-05/ROBOTIC-PROJECT-2021/README.md

   ## 1.3 Extrinsic Camera Calibration
 The Extrinsic Camera calibration was done in order to acquire the robot pose and orientation.
-To get these done, we get the “birds-eye view” of the road and then launch the intrinsic modified calibration parameters as such in **action mode** before running the Extrinsic calibration packages.
-The images below shows the **default image** and the **corrected image**:
+To get these done, we get the “birds-eye view” of the road, then launched the intrinsic modified calibration parameters as such in **action mode** before running the Extrinsic calibration packages and finally excuted **rqt_reconfigure** to adjust the parameters.
+The images below shows the **default image** and the **modified image**:

 ![Defaul_image](https://user-images.githubusercontent.com/62597513/145645109-80beced6-c303-4c5d-9ec8-975b37e57fba.jpeg)